tomerkizel/goat-go/README.md

 	- [PArray Examples](#examples-1)

 # Why Goat?
 Goat intoduces persistent data structures to Go.
+Persistent data struct is a data structure that always preserves the previous version of itself when it is modified.
+Therefor, each modifing method returns a new instance of the data structure with the modifications while keeping the original instance unchanged.

 Currently available types:

 | Name | Implements | Section |